DataBiosphere/data-store-cli/README.rst

 Security Policy
 ---------------
-Please email reportsabout any security related issues you find to `team-redwood@ucsc.edu`.
+Please email reports about any securityrelated issues you find to `team-redwood@ucsc.edu`.
 Use a descriptive subject line for your report email.
 In addition, please include the following information along with your report: